The United States is still the greatest purveyor of violence on the planet. Just ask John Bolton.

 In response to Larry Diamond, I'd say the damage to the United States' reputation is self-inflicted by the actual practice of serial interventions our government has engaged in.
 The United States is not wounded by “propaganda.”
 We are, however, deeply wounded by the blowback from the many regime changes our government has supported.

-In 2016 Lindsay O'Rourke he had conducted into US involvement in coups d'etat around the world during the cold war.
+In 2016 Lindsay O'Rourke summarized a study he had conducted into US involvement in coups d'etat around the world during the cold war.
 His topline: “Between 1947 and 1989, the United States tried to change other nations' governments 72 times.”
 Many regime changes and attempted regime changes have ensued in the years since.

 Fifty-five years ago Dr. King called the United States the greatest purveyor of violence on the planet.
-In what is probably the most prophetic anyone has ever made about US foreign policy, Dr. King said,
+In what is probably the most prophetic speech anyone has ever made about US foreign policy, Dr. King said,

 The war in Vietnam is but a symptom of a far deeper malady within the American spirit, and if we ignore this sobering reality, we will find ourselves organizing "clergy and laymen concerned" committees for the next generation.
 They will be concerned about Guatemala and Peru.
 They will be concerned about Thailand and Cambodia.
 They will be concerned about Mozambique and South Africa.
 We will be marching for these and a dozen other names and attending rallies without end, unless there is a significant and profound change in American life and policy.